brett8883/Super-Firmware_Cache/Spark/Spark Variants/2.0/Spark_SP_2.0_Standard/readme_spark_standard_2.0.md

 ===

 Notes From the Author:
-• Standard Super Patcher Custom Flight Controller
+• Standard Super Patcher 2.0 Custom Flight Controller for Spark
 ===

 ***Firmware Compatibility:***